chinamike65/hugo-tuolesi/content/book3/book3en.md

 Righteousness of mind means to be mentally normal and not to hold wrong views.

-Because even a person with a normal mind will not believe in the righteous Dharma when the blessings are not enough if the mentality is not right and if they hold wrong views.
+Because even a person with a normal mind will not believe in the righteous Dharma when the blessings are not enough if the attitude is not right and if they hold wrong views.

 The other meaning of xinzheng is not to fall into the party category, which is called "right abiding" in the broad theory.